By John Sparks, Board Member, Trailkeepers of Oregon

 Red Robin: “Robin” is the diminutive of “Robert”; the stems and leaves turn red as the plant ages.

 Storksbill: Under the medieval “doctrine of signatures,” parts of plants resembling parts of the body were a sign from God that the plant could be used to treat those same parts.
+The doctrine also applied to ‘shape’ associations.
 In this case, the seedpod of herb Robert looks like a stork’s bill, so the plant was used to treat bleeding after childbirth.
 It is also called “crane’s bill.”
 “Geranion,” Greek for “crane,” gave the plant its name.

 Stinking Bob: The plant is variously described as smelling like diesel fuel, “burnt tires,” or just a “general chemical smell.”